-Welcome to Elon Musk’s Casino
+So Much for Comedy on Twitter

 In fact, Twitter is more like a casino—a private establishment where everyone is mingling, including the billionaire owner.
 And yet culturally, and because of how people actually use Twitter, the lines between “comedy club” and “town square” and “room full of monetizable user data that drives advertising revenue” aren’t always apparent.
 This disconnect ends up feeling most pronounced when the values of Twitter-the-casino bump up against the values, like freedom of speech, that Americans typically associate with public life and its attendant constitutional protections against government overreach.

 But Twitter is not an adequate town square, most obviously because the world’s centers of public discourse should not be run by businessmen.
-Musk is of course free to run his platform however he wants.
+Musk is, of course, free to run his platform however he wants.
 But Twitter is not a public good.
 No one has a right to it.
 Musk can and should kick out whomever he chooses, just the way a casino owner can.
 And if people don’t like how he’s running things, they are free to leave.
 Musk wields tremendous power as the person shaping the future of a hugely influential global self-publishing platform.
 But he’s not a head of state, and we should be wary of acting like he is one.
 Cracking down on comedy only makes him culturally—not actually—like the police going after Lenny Bruce.
 Because all he can do is kick people out of his casino.
 He can’t throw anyone in jail.

 Bruce was first arrested for obscenity in San Francisco in October 1961, for having used “a ten-letter word onstage,” as Bruce later referred to it in his autobiography.
 (That word, by the way, was cocksucker.)
 Bruce kept getting arrested and kept performing anyway.
 He would be arrested several more times for obscenity before eventually being sentenced to four months in a workhouse in 1964.
 This is what an actual fight for free speech entails—risking your livelihood, and maybe your life, no matter how many times the government tries to stop you.
 Bruce died of a drug overdose in 1966, before he could fully appeal or serve his sentence.